Suferas/Polynomial_interpolator/README.md

 # Polynomial_interpolator
-<b>     A program that returns the polynomial of a function, along with its respective graph, when given its data sets using the Newton method of polynomial interpolation.</b>
+<b>     A program that returns the polynomial of a function, along with its respective graph, when given its data sets, using the Newton method of polynomial interpolation.</b>
 <h3>Motivation</h3>
         Challenge.
 <h1>Example</h1>